By Jennifer Davies

 The thrust of these programming classes, which are offered through a partnership with UC San Diego Extension and the San Diego Public Library, is to introduce students to cutting-edge technologies and teach sought-after skills to augment the education they are getting at school.

-, said these classes are part of a larger goal to maximize the city’s library system by offering a whole host of education and training programs to middle and high school students to prepare them for college as well as the workforce.
+Ed Abeyta, UC San Diego’s assistant dean of community engagement and director of pre-college programs, said these classes are part of a larger goal to maximize the city’s library system by offering a whole host of education and training programs to middle and high school students to prepare them for college as well as the workforce.

 “The skills that students need to succeed at school and in their careers are constantly changing,” he said.
 “These classes are designed to provide them with technical training for the most in-demand careers now but also teach them critical thinking and problem-solving that our innovation economy demands.”

-, which aims to improve K-12 education in the San Diego region through innovation and systemic change, provided funding for the pilot program.
+The Girard Foundation, which aims to improve K-12 education in the San Diego region through innovation and systemic change, provided funding for the pilot program.
 The Foundation is also interested in supporting skill development and mentoring opportunities for young people who wish to find good jobs upon high school graduation, many of which are available at high-growth IT and software companies.
 In addition to the virtual reality class, the Girard Foundation also provided funding for two other classes: video game programming and an introduction to Python, an increasingly popular programming language.

 Extension’s goal is to move beyond just classes in technology and offer a wide variety of education and training opportunities at branch libraries throughout the system.